 -----------

-It uses Kamo eggplant, a traditional vegetable from Kyoto.
-It is said to have been actively cultivated in the Kamigamo area of Kyoto and has a long history.
-If it is round and there is no scratch, it is traded at a high price.
+We use Kamo eggplant, a traditional vegetable from Kyoto.
+It is said to have been actively cultivated in the Kamigamo area of Kyoto, making it a vegetable with a long history.
+If it's perfectly round and without any scratches, it is traded at a high price.

 Product Overview of Dried Kamo Eggplant